When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Straw Rockets

-Materials: Straws, paper, and pens.
+Materials: Straws, paper, tape, and markers.

 Instructions: